olich97/solidity-hardhat-template/README.md

   "solidity.compileUsingRemoteVersion": "v0.8.4+commit.c7e474f2",
   "solidity.defaultCompiler": "remote"
 }

 ```
 Where of course v0.8.4+commit.c7e474f2 can be replaced with any other version.

+If you receiving errors on imports, a useful tip could be [this answer](https://ethereum.stackexchange.com/a/111572)

 # Tools and Resources
 - [MyCrypto](https://app.mycrypto.com/): tool for some common operations (contract interaction, [faucets](https://app.mycrypto.com/faucet))